docarray/docarray/docs/data_types/3d_mesh/3d_mesh.md

 In DocArray, loading a point cloud from a [`PointCloud3DUrl`][docarray.typing.url.url_3d.point_cloud_url.PointCloud3DUrl] instance will return a [`PointsAndColors`][docarray.documents.point_cloud.points_and_colors.PointsAndColors] instance.
 Such an object has a `points` attribute containing the information about the points in 3D space as well as an optional `colors` attribute.

-First, let's define our class `MyPointCloud`, that extends [`BaseDoc`][docarray.base_doc.doc.BaseDoc] and provides attributes to store the point cloud information.
+First, let's define our class `MyPointCloud`, which extends [`BaseDoc`][docarray.base_doc.doc.BaseDoc] and provides attributes to store the point cloud information.

 ```python
 from typing import Optional